Skip to main content

 • 5 minutes of your time

-This quickstart only covers the frontend setup.
-You’ll need a backend server to receive and process the device identification event to enable fraud detection.
-Check out one of the backend quickstarts after completing this quickstart.
+This quickstart covers the frontend setup only.
+You’ll need a backend server to receive and process device identification events for full fraud detection.
+Check out one of the backend quickstarts after completing this.

 Step 1: Get Your API Key

-1. Sign up for a free Keverd account at keverd dashboard
+1. Sign up for a free Keverd account at dashboard.keverd.com/request-access

 2. Navigate to Settings → API Keys